Holiday rentals in Australia

 Australia is in the Southern Hemisphere, so if you’re travelling from the North, seasons are reversed, with summer running from December to February.
 The northern part of the country has a tropical climate, with a wet season from November to April and a dry season from May to October.
 The south has the best weather in summer, as the Outback reaches scorching temperatures and the north has storms.
 The winter months are an excellent time to visit the north, with the days still warm plus pleasantly cooler evenings.
 And there’s winter sports fun in the Australian Alps in the southeast.
 If you’re planning to travel to a variety of regions, spring is the best option, as the Outback is cooler and the tropical areas are dry.
 This is also the time of year that baby koalas and kangaroos emerge from their mothers’ pouches, a sight not to be missed.

-What are the top things to do in Australia?
+Top things to do in Australia

 Feed Your Curiosity at the Museum of New and Old Art (MONA)